open-telemetry/opentelemetry.io/content/en/ecosystem/vendors.md

 title: Vendors
 description: Vendors who natively support OpenTelemetry
 aliases: [/vendors]
-# Note: the keywords after 'cSpell:ignore' must be on the same line, no wrapping, hence the Prettier ignore directive
 ---

-A non-exhaustive list of organizations, offering solutions that consume OpenTelemetry natively via via [OTLP](/docs/specs/otlp/), such as observability backends and observability pipelines.
+A non-exhaustive list of organizations offering solutions that consume OpenTelemetry natively via [OTLP](/docs/specs/otlp/), such as observability backends and observability pipelines.

-These solutions may be open source, commercial, or both.
 Some organizations provide a [distribution](/docs/concepts/distributions/) (of customized OpenTelemetry components), that provides additional capabilities or for improved ease of use.

 {{% ecosystem/vendor-table %}}

+## Add your organization

 To have your organization listed, submit a PR with an entry added to the [vendors list](https://github.com/open-telemetry/opentelemetry.io/tree/main/data/ecosystem/vendors.yaml).